Stephen Hampson

-Stephen Hampson (born 14 June 1968) was an English cricketer.
-He was a left-handed batsman and left-arm slow bowler who played for Cheshire.
+Stephen Hampson (born 14 June 1968) is a former English cricketer.
+He was a left-handed batsman and a left-arm slow bowler who played for Cheshire.
 He was born in Ashton-under-Lyne, Lancashire.

 Hampson, who played for Cheshire in the Minor Counties Championship for the first time in 1997, made a single List A appearance for the team, in the 1998 NatWest Trophy tournament.
 From the tailend, he scored a duck with the bat, and took figures of 0-32 with the ball.